Expert Reviews – Buffalo Springs NR

 4/5

-Buffalo Springs forms a contiguous unit with Samburu National Reserve, with the Ewaso Nyiro River – crossed by two bridges – being the common border.
+Buffalo Springs forms a contiguous unit with Samburu National Reserve, with the Ewaso Nyiro River – crossed by two bridges – being the common border; please note that the bridges had been destroyed by floods at the time of writing, and a new policy of separate entry fees now applies to the reserves, making for an expensive visit if you visit both.
 The bush on this southern side of the river is a little more open than in the north, and wildlife seems slightly less plentiful, perhaps because so much of it concentrates in the vicinity of the eponymous hot springs for which the park is named.
-Buffalo Springs also tends to carry less tourist traffic, because most of the lodges lie on the north side of the river, so it can be nice to cross over when Samburu is busy.
+Buffalo Springs also tends to carry less tourist traffic, because most of the lodges lie on the north side of the river.
 Otherwise, the two reserves are very similar in overall feel.

 Expert